History of the Quakers: Theological schisms

 Quakers found that theological disagreements over doctrine and evangelism had left them divided into the Gurneyites, who questioned the applicability of early Quaker writings to the modern world, and the conservative Wilburites.
 Wilburites not only held to the writings of Fox (1624–91) and other early Friends, they actively sought to bring not only Gurneyites, but Hicksites, who had split off during the 1820s over antislavery and theological issues, back to orthodox Quaker belief.
 Apart from theology there were social and psychological patterns revealed by the divisions.
 The main groups were the growth-minded Gurneyites, Orthodox Wilburites, and reformist Hicksites.
-Their differences increased after the Civil War (1861–65), leading to more splintering.
+Their differences increased after the American Civil War (1861–65), leading to more splintering.
 The Gurneyites became more evangelical, embraced Methodist-like revivalism and the Holiness Movement, and became probably the leading force in American Quakerism.
 They formally endorsed such radical innovations as the pastoral system.
 Neither the Hicksites nor Wilburites experienced such numerical growth.
 The Hicksites became more liberal and declined in number, while the Wilburites remained both orthodox and divided.

-During the Second Great Awakening after 1839 Friends began to be influenced by the revivals sweeping the United States.
-Robert Pearsall Smith and his wife Hannah Whitall Smith, Quakers from New Jersey, had a profound effect.
-They promoted the Wesleyan idea of Christian perfection, also known as holiness or sanctification, among Quakers and among various denominations.
-Their work inspired the formation of many new Christian groups.
-Hannah Smith was also involved in the movements for women's suffrage and for temperance.

-Hicksites

-The Society in Ireland, and later, the United States suffered a number of schisms during the 19th century.
+The Society in Ireland, and later the United States, suffered a number of schisms during the 19th century.
 In 1827–28, the views and popularity of Elias Hicks resulted in a division within five-yearly meetings, Philadelphia, New York, Ohio, Indiana, and Baltimore.
 Rural Friends, who had increasingly chafed under the control of urban leaders, sided with Hicks and naturally took a stand against strong discipline in doctrinal questions.
 Those who supported Hicks were tagged as "Hicksites", while Friends who opposed him were labeled "Orthodox".
 The latter had more adherents overall, but were plagued by subsequent splintering.
 The only division the Hicksites experienced was when a small group of upper-class and reform-minded Progressive Friends of Longwood, Pennsylvania, emerged in the 1840s; they maintained a precarious position for about a century.